-Giving step by step building instructions to a partner to recreate a 3D object is a well known activity.
-Copy Cats has the same principles, but introduces a situation that cries out for a grid reference system.
-Children soon understand this need tend to apply a form of it themselves, thus giving the teacher an opportunity for discussion and, if necessary, refinement of their approach.
+Giving step by step building instructions to a partner to recreate a 3D object from linking cubes is a well known activity.
+Copy Cats uses the same principles in a two dimensional situation that cries out for a grid reference system.
+Children soon understand this need and begin to apply a form of it themselves.
+This gives the teacher an opportunity for discussion and, if necessary, refinement of their approach.
 Suitable for threading.

 Sally Oakley & Gill Brazendale, East Devonport Primary School, with help from Lyndy Bowden, Christine Thorpe, Jane Cotton, Peta Cannamelo

 How come they didn't turn out the same?